An insurance-based investment that for some, is a perfect fit.

-Annuitant: In provinces other than Quebec, this is the person on whose life the maturity guarantee and death benefit guarantee are based.
-In Quebec this person is called the life insured (‘insured’) and the word ‘annuitant’ instead refers to the person who will receive the payments.
-For registered contracts, the contract owner and annuitant/insured must be the same person.
-For non-registered contracts, they can be the same, or the contract owner can decide to designate another person as the annuitant/insured.
+Annuitant: In provinces other than Quebec, this is the person on whose life the duration of the contract, the maturity guarantee and death benefit guarantee are based.
+In Quebec this person is called the life insured (‘insured’) and the word ‘annuitant’ instead refers to the person who will receive any annuity payments while the annuitant/insured is alive (also known as the “payee” in provinces other than Quebec).
+Certain contracts use “annuitant” to designate the life insured in Quebec as well as the rest of Canada.
+Also, you are able to name a successor annuitant/insured in some segregated fund contracts, in which case the contract continues until both the annuitant/insured and successor annuitant/insured pass away.
 The contract owner is the person who will receive the funds at maturity of the segregated fund contract.
-The beneficiary is who will receive the funds when the annuitant/insured dies.
+The beneficiary is who will receive the funds when the last surviving annuitant/insured dies.

 Insurance company: This is the company that you enter into a contract with and that backs the guarantees of the provisions in your contract.

 Advisor: Your key contact!
 Advisors who are licensed to sell insurance (including segregated funds) can help you determine the segregated fund contract that’s suitable for your needs.
 An advisor can also help you decide on specific funds that are available in the contract.

 The appeal of segregated fund contracts depends on a few key factors, such as time horizons, fees and estate benefits that differ from typical mutual funds or exchange traded funds.
 But what makes them unique could be what makes them the right type of investment for you.
 Speak with your advisor to see if a segregated fund contract is suitable for your investment strategy or needs.